Cruise Packing List: The Definitive Checklist for Any Cruise Vacation

 • Travel alarm clock

-• Travel Hangers – Cabins closets are typically lacking in hangers.
+• Travel Hangers – Cabin closets are typically lacking in hangers.

 • Travel Clothesline